wavey0x/foundry-wrap/README.md

 ### Dynamic Interface Generation

-In your Foundry script, use the `FW-Interface` directive to automatically generate interfaces:
+In your Foundry script, use the `FW-ICustomName` directive to automatically generate interfaces (where the "ICustomName" portion is whatever you'd like to call it). fwrap will parse your script, and automatically fetch the interface and import it.
+Interfaces are fetched from etherscan for the address wrapped by the FW- directive, and are cached locally for future usage.

 ```solidity
 // SPDX-License-Identifier: MIT